When creating a theme in Thrive Theme Builder, you can customize the theme templates, using the Thrive Theme Builder editor.

 The Products by Rating Widget

 This widget is similar to the one above.
 This represents a list of your products, ordered by their rating.
-In the "Products by Rating Options" section, you will be able to find these two options:
+In the "Products by Rating Options" section, you will be able to find these options:

 The Recent Product Reviews Widget

 This widget, too, is similar to the other two above.
 If you add this one, you will have a list of the recently reviewed products.

 Again, you can use all of the options from the left sidebar to customize the widget.
 These are the options that can be found in the first section of the left sidebar:

 You can provide a title to this widget, and set the number of recently reviewed products to be shown.

 The way to use these options is exactly as described in the case of the "Recent Viewed Products" widget.